2025 American League Championship Series: Game 6

 Addison Barger hit a two-run home run in Game 6.

-Game 6 featured a pitching rematch from Game 2 between starters Trey Yesavage of the Blue Jays and Logan Gilbert of the Mariners in what was the first game the Mariners ever played where a win would seal the pennant.
+Game 6 featured a rematch of Game 2 starters Trey Yesavage and Logan Gilbert in what was the first game the Mariners ever played where a win would seal the pennant.

-The Jays' right-handed youngster would answer the call early, retiring the minimum with four strikeouts in the first two innings.
-The Blue Jays would quickly capitalize in the home side of the second, with Daulton Varsho and Ernie Clement both reaching base before back-to-back hits from Addison Barger and Isiah Kiner-Falefa drove them in to take a 2–0 lead for the Blue Jays.
+The Jays' right-handed youngster answered the call early, retiring the first six with four strikeouts in the first two innings.
+The Blue Jays would quickly capitalize in the bottom of the second, with Daulton Varsho and Ernie Clement both reaching base before back-to-back hits from Addison Barger and Isiah Kiner-Falefa drove them in to take a 2–0 lead for the Blue Jays.
 In the top of the third inning, Yesavage escaped a one-out bases-loaded jam with Cal Raleigh grounding into a double play.
 Barger then hit a two-run home run off Gilbert in the bottom of the third to extend the lead to 4–0.
-In the top of the fourth inning, Yesavage again loaded the bases with one out and again escaped the jam with J.P.
-Crawford grounding into a double play.
+In the top of the fourth inning, Yesavage again loaded the bases with one out and again escaped the jam with J. P. Crawford grounding into a double play.
 In the bottom of the fifth inning, Vladimir Guerrero Jr. continued his postseason tear when he homered to left field to extend the lead to five, chasing Gilbert from the game.
 Gilbert pitched four innings, allowing seven hits, four runs, and walking one batter while striking out three.

 In the top of the sixth inning, Josh Naylor hit a solo home run off Yesavage to put the Mariners on the board 5–1.
 Yesavage was then replaced after another single to Randy Arozarena, having pitched 5 2/3 innings, allowing six hits, one run, and walking three batters while striking out seven.
 Eugenio Suárez then scored Arozarena to cut the Blue Jays' lead to 5–2.
-But the Mariner bats would go hitless for the rest of the night, and in the bottom of the seventh inning, a wild pitch from Mariners reliever Matt Brash and a throwing error by catcher Cal Raleigh brought in Guerrero from second base, putting the Blue Jays back to a four run advantage.
+But the Mariners were hitless for the rest of the night, and in the bottom of the seventh inning, a wild pitch from Mariners reliever Matt Brash and a throwing error by Raleigh brought in Guerrero from second base, putting the Blue Jays back to a four run lead.
 The Blue Jays got the final out of the game when Dominic Canzone popped out to Clement, evening the series at 3–3 apiece and forcing a winner-takes-all Game 7.